AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 Heuritech is a Paris-based fashion technology company specializing in AI-driven trend forecasting and demand prediction.
 The company utilizes advanced artificial intelligence to analyze over 3 million social media images daily, translating real-world visuals into insights for fashion and sportswear brands.

-Heuritech’s explanation on use of AI in fashion.
+Heuritech’s explanation on the use of AI in fashion.

 AI-enabled technologies are widely used in fashion retail.
-The applications include:
+Here are some of the recent developments in fashion retail with AI:

 Intelligent automation